Museums, Galleries and Contemporary Culture MA

 On this module you will learn the skills and practical steps involved in curating exhibitions in the contemporary arts.
 You will be introduced to contemporary theories about the role and function of the curator in arts practice.
 The classes combine practical exercises in researching, planning and developing curatorial projects with visits to galleries and art events.
 You will learn how to critique and discuss exhibition practice in galleries and also in alternative spaces such as art in public places.
 You will develop an exhibition proposal as the main piece of coursework.

-In this module you can gain first-hand experience of working within a professional context and you will undertake a placement of 110 hours (or 3 weeks).
-The module is designed to take students through the typical process of gaining a voluntary position in an arts or cultural organisation.
-Students are required to keep a journal of their work placement and submit a report about the job they have been doing, and the sector they are working in.
+In this module you can gain first-hand experience of working within a professional context.
+You will undertake a placement of 110 hours (or three weeks) as a voluntary position in an arts or culture organisation.
+You will also submit a report about the job and the sector you have worked in.

 Graduates will have the skills to work in a variety of positions in the cultural sector, including in the post of curator, consultant, arts and media strategists and advisers, funding officers or education and interpretation officers.